upo2201/upo2201/README.md

 <h1 align="center">Hey there, I’m Upolobdhi 👋</h1>
 <p align="center">
-  a curious learner & developer, growing gently, one project at a time
+  a curious learner & developer, growing one project at a time
 </p>

 <p align="center">